metamong6658/TL_FFT/README.md

 We recommend analyzing `MODE I`, `MODE II`, and `MODE III` to observe how varying $L$ affects the outcome when $r$ is fixed, and exploring `MODE I`, `MODE IV`, and `MODE V` to examine the impact of varying $r$ while keeping $L$ constant.

+We will include three additional modes for $r = 2$, representing the two-level factorization case.
+We hope this helps you understand the notable efficiency of our TL-FFT, which leverages three-level factorization, compared to conventional two-level factorization FFT architectures.

+# Thanks for Watching

+Thank you for exploring our work!
+The TL-FFT is an efficient FFT design optimized for accelerating polynomial multiplication by leveraging FFT.
+However, certain algorithms, such as CKKS, require the use of NTT instead of FFT.
+Unfortunately, the NTT algorithm has limitations when it comes to adopting high-radix techniques like those used in FFT, making it challenging to directly map TL-FFT to NTT.
+We are committed to exploring solutions to adapt TL-FFT into an efficient NTT accelerator.
+See you again soon!